lincketheo/notes/README.md

 Generally, these notes aren't meant to change, but (unless the system changes) it's ok if I find a scenario to change them.
 I trust myself

 North Star:
-Good: Write _anything_ in the logs
+Good: Put _whatever you want in these logs_
 Better: Write detailed descriptions in logs - keep track of day to day life and detail structured notes
 Best: Time stamp each task I did - classify what categories each log fits under (In terms of this readme)